 WHH has been developing the Child Growth Monitor (CGM) app since 2018; based on Artificial Intelligence and virtual reality it will turn mobile devices into digital child measuring tools, enabling anyone with a smartphone to become an expert for anthropometric measurement.
 This will lead to a massive improvement in the detection of malnutrition and undernutrition, as the current physical measurement methods are complicated, costly and often deliver unreliable results.

-WHH is using agricultural digital apps and social media to communicate Covid-19 inform-ation to rural communities.
-For example, using a bulk SMS distribution platform called In-fobip, text messages explaining how the coronavirus is spread and how to minimize the risks of transmission have been sent to 35,000 farming households in Zimbabwe.
+WHH is using agricultural digital apps and social media to communicate COVID-19 inform-ation to rural communities.
+For example, using a bulk SMS distribution platform called In-fobip, text messages explaining how coronavirus is spread and how to minimise the risks of transmission have been sent to 35,000 farming households in Zimbabwe.

 The physical distancing measures necessary to stop the spread of the virus mean that access to market is difficult for farmers, and many agricultural extension workers can no longer provide technical assistance to farmers.
-WHH has designed digital apps such as Agrishare (easily available on GooglePlay) and Zaulimi that small holder farmers in Zimbabwe and Malawi are using as a self-help tool to access production, market and weather information services, and minimize the disruptions of physical distancing.
-These apps allow farmers to sell their produce online, rent out or hire farm equipment, and access vast quantities of information that can help them with their own production, for example technical guidance about value chains for over 30 items including maize, soya beans, tomatoes, rabbits and fish.
+WHH has designed digital apps such as Agrishare (easily available on GooglePlay) and Zaulimi that allow small holder farmers in Zimbabwe and Malawi to access production, market and weather information services, and minimise the disruptions of physical distancing.
+The farmers use these apps to sell their produce online, rent out or hire farm equipment, and access vast quantities of information that can help them with their own production, for example technical guidance about value chains for over 30 items including maize, soya beans, tomatoes, rabbits and fish.

-In Zimbabwe, Covid-19 comes in top of drought, food shortages and hyperinflation
+In Zimbabwe, COVID-19 comes on top of drought, food shortages and hyperinflation

 This food crisis was part of a more general economic crisis as GDP shrank by 8% in 2019, alongside high food prices and hyperinflation; and a governance crisis that saw basic services such as health services, running water, and electricity only intermittently available.

-Zimbabwe has had relatively few cases of Covid-19 (so far), but the impact of a government lockdown which began on March 30th has been severe in a country where 90% of the labour force work in the ‘informal’ sector, and do not earn if they cannot go to work.
+Zimbabwe has had relatively few cases of COVID-19 (so far), but the impact of a government lockdown which began on 30 March has been severe in a country where 90% of the labour force work in the ‘informal’ sector, and do not earn if they cannot go to work.

-Despite the hardships, WHH’s team draw optimism from their interactions with people in the communities where we work; according to Regina Feindt, “While the population in Zimbabwe has been shaken by the long economic crisis and recurring drought, this only makes the many small self-help initiatives that have now emerged in the Covid-19 crisis all the more impressive.”
+Despite the hardships, Welthungerhilfe's team draw optimism from their interactions with people in the communities where we work; according to Regina Feindt, “While the population in Zimbabwe has been shaken by the long economic crisis and recurring drought, this only makes the many small self-help initiatives that have now emerged in the COVID-19 crisis all the more impressive.”

 Pakistan’s four-pronged crisis

-A discussion with Aisha Jamshed, WHH’s Country Director for Pakistan.
+A discussion with Aisha Jamshed, Welthungerhilfe's Country Director for Pakistan.